Nanopublication/nanopub-website/docs/architecture.md

 ## Core Components

-**Nanopub Registry** is the second-generation kind of service for publishing and retrieving nanopublications in a decentralized fashion: ([instance](https://registry.knowledgepixels.com/), [code](https://github.com/knowledgepixels/nanopub-registry)).
+**Nanopub Registry** ([instance](https://registry.knowledgepixels.com/), [code](https://github.com/knowledgepixels/nanopub-registry)) is the second-generation kind of service for publishing and retrieving nanopublications in a decentralized fashion.

+The legacy **nanopub-server** ([instance](https://np.knowledgepixels.com/), [code](https://github.com/tkuhn/nanopub-server)) is still used to keep the old (unsigned) nanopublications, but has otherwise no longer a function in the latest generation of the ecosystem.

 **Nanopub Query** ([instance](https://query.knowledgepixels.com/), [code](https://github.com/knowledgepixels/nanopub-query)) forms the second-generation of services to query nanopublications.
 They allow for decentrally querying the published nanopublications via a number of SPARQL endpoints covering different subsets and aspects of nanopublications.